Page 6 - MariCare

 resting statuses and residents

-Resident is laying still in the bed for
+Resident is lying still in bed for too

 Patented / Patent pending